fwk/Di/docs/README.md

 Fwk\Di comes with useful features out of the box:

+* Lightweight: The lighter, the faster :zap:
-* Events: implement rapidly and easily extensions and plugins
+* [Events](./advanced-usages.md): implement rapidly and easily extensions and plugins
 * Proxies: resource-hungry objects can be "proxied" when they're only used as a reference.
-* Lightweight: The lighter, the faster.

 ### Vocabulary

-* Dependency: Something (an Object, an Array, a Resource ...) the application will require at runtime.
+* Dependency: Something (an Object, an Array, a scalar...) the application will require at runtime.
 * Service: Common term for Dependency.
 * Definition: The description of a dependency (read: the way it is created).
 * Property: String parameter defined in the container usable in Definitions.